 To run a blog or be good at sales takes diligence and a lot of hard work and commitment.
 When no one backs your play that work can increase tenfold.
 If your bff and sisters share your Facebook posts your likely to get traffic from that.
 When your solo and no one is following your Facebook page, you need to find people to follow you then ask them to share.

 I spent several months working 14 hours a day promoting my blog.
 If you can afford ads or a promoted Pin that may cut back on the time you spend promoting yourself.
 The object is to make money not spend any.
 We do this to make money.
 That is why direct sales is not the best idea.
 I am not trying to be negative.
 I am being real with you.
 I am a Legging Army Affiliate (sales) and I made one sale.
 For a long time I was spending 15 hours a week on selling leggings on top of the blog.
 I got nowhere.
 Most sales will start with family and friends and will putter out of you do not invest.

 That means buying leggings and wearing them everywhere for self promotion.
 These things do not sell themselves.
 I always recommend starting a business that will sustain itself with little investment.
 A Virtual Assistants job is something I recommend looking into.
 The best way to earn is use your skills.
 If you earned a BA in English, then perhaps tutoring or working as a proofreader is your best bet.
-I am not saying do not sign up for sales but do your research.
+I am not saying do not sign up for a MLM but do your research.

 As someone who spent over a decade trying to recruit and sell things for income, I can say this with certainty.
 A blog is not a reliable income.
 How much you earn depends on how hard you want to work.
 The internet has hundreds of blog posts dedicated to starting a blog.
 They can be helpful.